brobdingrag/paul/README.md

 ## [Kefitzat haderech](https://en.wikipedia.org/wiki/Kefitzat_haderech)

 This is a repository for the code and images relating to a simulation I have been working on.
+This simulation can be easily reproduced since all data and tools utilized are publicly available.

 It explores the long-run consequences of aggresive embryo selection for a trait.
 We simulate of eight generations of embryo selection with IVF.
 We use the publicly available whole genomes of 402 unrelated European-ancestry indivdiuals.